 Submit an essay (up to 500 words) nominating a practitioner or group in corporate, M&A, real estate, bankruptcy or another transactional practice explaining how that practitioner or group achieved excellence in the past year.

-Do you know a lawyer who has made a significant contribution to diversity and inclusion efforts in New York’s legal community?
+Do you know a lawyer or firm who has made a significant contribution to diversity and inclusion efforts in New York’s legal community?
 This award recognizes lawyers and law firms who made a significant contribution to diversity and inclusion efforts in New York’s legal community in the past year.
 That could mean a law firm implementing hiring methods aimed at eliminating bias, or bringing in new leaders to help address diversity within the firm or the broader legal community.
 It could also recognize individual attorneys for their work promoting diversity and inclusions within New York’s legal ranks.

 Diversity Initiative 500-Word Essay